-3.4.3.10 Observations
+3.4.4.3 Observations

-The C-OSS monitors the observations placed by the applicant on the draft timetable offer for the PaP in PCS.
+Applicants can place observations on the draft timetable offer in PCS, which are monitored by the C-OSS.
 This procedure only concerns justified observations related to the original path request - whereas modifications to the original path requests are treated as described in Chapter 3.7.1 (without further involvement of the C-OSS).